All Episodes Plain Text

 It can be anywhere from a dozen folks in a small town in Tennessee to thousands and thousands of folks in some of our bigger cities.

-So it's a vibrant network.
+So it's a really, it's a vibrant network.

-It's really shaped by whoever starts an Indivisible group.
+It's really shaped by whoever starts an indivisible group.

 What do you train them to do?